jaswantsandhu/react-listing/README.md

 ## Features
 * Component for list item.
-* Sorting using lodash sortBy.
+* Sorting and ordering using lodash.
 * Stateless
 * Framework Independent (can be used with react or react-redux applications).
 * CSS classes.